leadgtr7/Voron-Afterburner-Breakout-Board/README.md

 In addition you will need 2 M2x6mm screws.
 I used machine screws and wouldn't recommend using the standard voron M2 plastic screws as they are too long

-I have also uploaded some pictures of the board installed on the toolhead here https://github.com/leadgtr7/Voron-Afterburner-Breakout-Board/tree/main/Reference%20Photos
+I have also uploaded some pictures of the board installed on the toolhead here.
+Make sure to trim the leads on the terminal blocks down as the may short on the motor body! https://github.com/leadgtr7/Voron-Afterburner-Breakout-Board/tree/main/Reference%20Photos